- The Essential Wine Terms

 DEMI-SEC: In the language of Champagne, a term relating to sweetness.
 It can be misleading; although demi-sec means half-dry, demi-sec sparkling wines are usually slightly sweet to medium sweet.

-DENSE: Describes a wine that has concentrated aromas on the nose and palate.
-A good sign in young wines.
+DENSE: Describes a wine with concentrated aromas on the nose and palate.
+A promising sign in young wines.

-DIRTY: Covers any and all foul, rank, off-putting smells that can occur in a wine, including those caused by bad barrels or corks.
+DIRTY: Covers any foul, rank, off-putting smells in a wine, including those caused by bad barrels or corks.
 A sign of poor winemaking.